Primary and Secondary Abilities

-If one does in fact do so, they can use two Popularity scores instead of just the one: Primary and Secondary Popularity.
-Primary Popularity (Pop (pri)) describes how well one is regarded by their peers and the world at large in their 'spandex' identity - in other words, this ability score isn't about the person so much as the heroic (or villainous) persona he or she shows to the world.
+If one does so, they can use two Popularity scores instead of just the one: Primary and Secondary Popularity.
+Primary Popularity (Pop (pri)) describes how well one is regarded by their peers and the world at large in their costumed identity - in other words, this ability score isn't about the person so much as the heroic (or villainous) persona he or she shows to the world.
 Most often, this secondary ability will be the greater of the two - hey, super powers are pretty flashy - but not always; this depends on the character's place in society.

 Secondary Popularity (Pop (sec)), meanwhile, covers the character's secret identity.
-While the former may involve super-powered theatrics in front of the masses, this role is most often the quiet, mundane existence maintained for the benefits of down time, making money or the protection of one's relatives.
+While the former may involve super-powered theatrics in front of the masses, this role is most often the quiet, mundane existence maintained for the benefits of down time, making money, or the protection of one's relatives.
 Pop (sec) is normally lower than Pop (pri), but this may not be the case if the character is a notable figure such as an actor, politician, captain of industry, wanted felon, or the like.
-In fact they may be reviled in one identity and loved in the other!
+In fact, they may be reviled in one identity and loved in the other!